readium/kotlin-toolkit/docs/guides/navigator-settings.md

 For example, you could group the user settings per nature of publications:

 * `ReflowableUserSettings` for a visual publication with adjustable fonts and dimensions, such as a reflowable EPUB, HTML document or PDF with reflow mode enabled.
-* `FixedUserSettings` for a visual publication with a fixed layout, such as FXL EPUB, PDF or comic books.
+* `FixedLayoutUserSettings` for a visual publication with a fixed layout, such as FXL EPUB, PDF or comic books.
 * `PlaybackUserSettings` for an audiobook, text-to-speech or EPUB media overlays settings.

 ### Binding with the `Configurable` Navigator